Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Slow NAS performance when hosting a portable drive

-The TP-Link TL-WR3002X is the 2025 upgrade to the TL-WR1502X, featuring faster Wi-Fi 6 performance.
+Previously known as TL-WR36002BE, the Roam 7 is TP-Link’s Wi-Fi 7 travel router, rivaling the ASUS model above.
 It’s a little router that packs a bunch.
-It’s worth noting that it doesn’t have a built-in cellular modem (or a SIM slot), so you’ll need a separate USB modem or tether your smartphone to its USB port.
+Still, it’s worth noting that, like the ASUS, it doesn’t have a built-in cellular modem (or a SIM slot).
+As a result, you’ll need a separate cellular modem or tether your smartphone via its USB port when Wi-Fi or a wired network is unavailable.

 Performance